A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a horizontal truss model

-In light of these results, in a scenario where the true dependence among the loads is described by \eqrefp{TrussVine}, assuming independence or a Gaussian copula among the loads (as, \eg, done when using the Nataf transform) would cause a severe underestimation of the failure probability of the system, even when relying on a large MCS strategy.
-Properly capturing the dependencies among the inputs is thus more critical towards getting accurate estimates of $P_f$ than using more efficient estimation algorithms (FORM combined with $\CVine$ outperforms MCS on $10^7$ samples combined with $\CGauss$).
-Furthermore, the error remains small when the vine is inferred from available data, demonstrating the viability of the vine copula modelling framework in reliability analysis for purely data driven inference.
+In light of these results, in a scenario where the true dependence among the loads is described by \eqrefp{TrussVine}, assuming independence or a Gaussian copula would cause a severe underestimation of the failure probability of the system, even when relying on a large MCS strategy.
+Properly capturing the dependencies (in particular, the tail dependencies) among the inputs is thus more critical towards getting accurate estimates of $P_f$ than using more precise estimation algorithms (FORM combined with $\CVine$ outperforms MCS on $10^7$ samples combined with $\CGauss$).
+Furthermore, the error on $P_f$ remains small when the vine is entirely inferred from available input data, because the tail dependencies are properly captured (see \tabref{pair_copulas_inferred_horiztruss_vinetrue}).
+This demonstrates the viability of the vine copula modelling framework in reliability analysis for purely data driven inference.